-Omavi has been working at Perfect Sense since August 2016.
+Omavi has been working at Brightspot since August 2016.

 This week, Rose went on the record with Omavi Walker, a 2016 graduate of Virginia Tech who began his career as a software developer at Perfect Sense last summer.
 Omavi came to Perfect Sense with a strong front end background, but over the past year he has pushed himself to expand his skill set as a full stack developer.
 During their conversation, Rose and Omavi talk about this challenge, as well as Omavi's passion for jumping out of planes and his experience traveling to Austria in March 2017 as a volunteer at Special Olympics World Games.

 You started at Perfect Sense after graduating from Virginia Tech last year.
 What convinced you come here and start your career?
 What have you learned in the past year?

 When I started looking for jobs, I knew I wanted to be at a smaller company.
 I didn't want to go to a large company and get lost as a random cog in a big machine.
 I also wanted to learn of a lot of different aspects of development and pursue my interest in web development.
 So, when I found Perfect Sense at the career fair it checked every box.
 Since coming here, I have learned a lot about front end development—HTML, CSS, and Java Script.
 I have also learned a lot about back end development and have improved my Java 8 skills.
 Beyond that, I've simply experienced what it's like to work at a web development company.

 Can you tell me more about your role as a developer at Perfect Sense?
 What does a typical day look like?